openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 In the second scenario, the request includes the `authorization_endpoint` of a Self-Issued OP and will open a target application.
 In this scenario, there are two ways of how RP can obtain `authorization_endpoint` of the Self-Issued OP to construct a targeted request as defined in (#siop-discovery), either using the static set of Self-Issued OP metadata, or by pre-obtaining `authorization_endpoint`.
 Note that this flow would work both for the same-device Self-Issued OP flow and the cross-device Self-Issued OP flow.

-The following is a non-normative example of a request not intended for a specific `authorization_endpoint` which must be scanned by the Self-Issued OP application manually opened by the End-user instead of an arbitrary camera application on a user-device (line wraps within values are for display purposes only):
+The following is a non-normative example of a request not intended for a specific `authorization_endpoint`, which must be scanned by the Self-Issued OP application manually opened by the End-user instead of an arbitrary camera application on a user-device.
+It is a request when the RP is pre-registered with the Self-Issued OP (line wraps within values are for display purposes only):

 ```
     response_type=id_token